dxw/air-text/README.md

 #### Fast feedback loop

-These tests (Rspec and Capybara) can be run at maximum speed with:
+These tests (Rspec and Capybara) can be run with:

 ```sh
 bundle exec rspec